nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-configure-webpack-2-and-babel-for-use-with-preact.md

 ```
 Next, we move on to the transformations.
 Here, we need to configure babel.
 Under the `module` key, we provide `rules` and then an object with the configuration for our loader.

-For test, we'll give a regular expression that will match any file ending in .js or .jsx.
+For `test`, we'll give a regular expression that will match any file ending in `.js` or `.jsx`.
 This is how webpack knows which files to process with this loader.

 Next, we actually just give the name of the loader under the `loader` key, and then we need to provide some options to it.
-We're using the env loader which will automatically give us the latest JavaScript features by default.
+We're using the `env` loader which will automatically give us the latest JavaScript features by default.
 Then, we added one additional plugin for transforming JSX.

 We pass the name of it here, along with any options that are specific to this plugin.
 This is the preact-specific part, because all of this configuration here would be pretty much the same across any project that uses babel.